DocumentWDP-1

 1.1 Purpose

-The severity field is the first part of a WDP error code.
+The severity field is the first part of a WDP diagnostic code.
 It provides an immediate indication of:

-- Type: Is this an error, warning, success, or informational message?
+• Classification: Whether the condition represents an error, warning, success, or informational message

 1.2 Position in Error Code